wbannick/wbannick.github.io/resume.markdown

 ## KEEN, Coach
 _2022_
-- Volunteered as Basketball coach as part of a basketball program geared towards athletes with disabilities
+- Coached athletes with disabilities in basketball and tennis

 ## Polygence, Mentor
 _2022_